kevin-crook-ucb/ucb_w205_crook_supplement/2019_Fall/synch_session_commands/synch_07.md

-# under review - I'll remove this as soon as I have verified everything still works

 ### UCB MIDS W205 - Kevin Crook's supplement for Synchronous Session #7

 We will try to follow the official slides as close as we can in class.
 I will post commands here to make them easier for students to copy and paste.